Colorectal Cancer Screening — Colonoscopy

 Colonoscopy

-Your first step will be a consultation with a FirstMed primary care doctor to discuss:
+Before the procedure, you will consult with a FirstMed primary care physician to discuss:

 • regular medications